 Furthermore, all vessels are equipped with eco-friendly stern tube seal systems (air seals), which introduce an additional barrier between oil and sea water surfaces and maintain a lower pressure than the sea-side - hence eliminating the possibility of oil leaking into sea.

 Environmental compliance

 Compliance with all applicable environmental laws and regulations is foundational to how we do business.

-During 2021 there were no incidents of non-compliance and no class recommendations.
+During 2021, there were no incidents of noncompliance and no class recommendations related to environmental pollution incidents.